Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Rich wood trim, art glass, and colorful tile mosaics had been used in houses for a long time but only kings, potentates, and robber barons could afford them.
 The rest of us had to do without – at least until the Arts & Crafts movement made rich detailing the standard in homebuilding.

-Second, all of the Arts & Crafts architectural styles – Prairie, Craftsman, Mission, and Four-square – are American.
+Second, all of the Arts & Crafts architectural styles – Prairie, Craftsman, Mission, and Four-Square – are American.
 Unlike previous house styles that were imported from Europe, American Arts & Crafts homes are almost completely homegrown.

-That 6,000 square foot McMansion that your boss just bought is full of 1/2" gypsum board walls, painted moldings, and carpeting over subflooring.
+That 6,000 square-foot McMansion that your boss just bought is full of 1/2" gypsum board walls, painted moldings, and carpeting over subflooring.

 Yours is full of thick, three-coat lath and plaster walls, varnished quarter-sawn oak moldings with oak strip flooring over a thick pine subfloor.

-Of course, your floor squeaks and his doesn't but you have to put up with a few little quirks to own a little bit of American history.
+Of course, your floor squeaks and his doesn't but you have to put up with a few little quirks to own a bit of American history.

 The Arts & Crafts Philosophy